 Cataracts are the most common cause of vision loss in people over 40.
 Though it’s impossible to prevent cataracts from forming, they’re easy to treat.
-At Anwar Eye Center in Moundsville and Sutton, West Virginia, the team of board-certified ophthalmologists and optometrists can help you adapt to early-stage cataracts and remove them with quick, safe, effective surgery.
+At Anwar Eye Center in Moundsville, West Virginia, the team of board-certified ophthalmologists and optometrists can help you adapt to early-stage cataracts and remove them with quick, safe, effective surgery.
 If you’re experiencing blurry, cloudy vision, schedule an appointment online or over the phone today.

 Your eyes have lenses that function just like camera lenses.
 They focus light allowing you to see things clearly both up close and far away.
 Cataracts cause these lenses to go “out of focus,” causing your vision to become blurry, foggy, or cloudy.

 Cataracts can make reading and watching television difficult.
 You may struggle to drive at night and notice that lights have halos around them.
 People with untreated cataracts often find the world looks less bright or vivid than it once did.